Skip to main content

 • Grouped by: by clicking on the icon.

-For brevity's sake, when mentioning a table's configuration we refer to its visible columns, columns order, sorting, grouping and sizing.
+For brevity's sake, when mentioning a table's configuration we refer to its state (visible columns, columns order, sorting, grouping and sizing) and currently applied filters (if any).

 Views

-Table views allow you to save the current configuration and currently applied filters (if any) of a table.
+Table views allow you to save the table's current configuration.
 This way you can save different Views depending on your needs and quickly switch between them.

 table views